Skip to main content

 Host Customer

-Homeowner or business owner who has legal rights to occupy the site and is the SDG&E account holder.
+Resident or business owner who has legal rights to occupy the site and is the electric utility account holder.

 System Owner